 Now, you could say that it’s because I am persistent, but I don’t think this is the real reason for my success.
 Scrappiness is another quality that people believe I have, but, again, I don’t think that’s what got me to where I am either.

-So how the heck did I get to where I am today?
+So, how the heck did I get to where I am today?

 I hate to be harsh, but your entrepreneurial journey is never going to be perfect.
-Just like anything else in life, there will be good times and bad times.
+Just like with anything else in life, there will be good times and bad times.
 “Everything is hard before it becomes easy.”

-- Having to layoff employees
+- Having to lay off employees

 - Losing a million dollars of borrowed money before I was 21

 - Paying back all of the money I lost